Frequently Asked Questions

 Much of the indicator data used to compile numerical state scores and county grades A-F is gathered at both the state and county levels.
 By offering detailed information at both the state and county levels, policymakers, elected officials, community members and foundations get a big-picture view as well as a more localized perspective on the conditions that expand or constrict opportunity where they live.

-Opportunity Nation recognizes that opportunity varies from city to city and town to town, and in many cases, even neighborhood to neighborhood.
+Opportunity varies from city to city and town to town, and in many cases, even neighborhood to neighborhood.
 Several of the Opportunity Index indicators we use are only available at the state and county levels.

 Why is the Opportunity Index focused on geography?